cookster9/evernote-to-onenote/Readme.md

 3. Open evernote.com and log in
 4. Go to cookies in your browser (dev tools).
 Find the "auth" cookie.
 Copy the values and set it as your evernote_token in PASS.py
-5. Set up your Azure account correctly and make an app to work with apis Okay this took me a while to figure out.
+5. Set up your Azure account correctly and make an app to work with apis

+    Okay this took me a while to figure out.
 Make an Azure account.
 Make an app.
 Make sure it's personal.
 You might have to mess with the manifest. check some of the urls in access_token_url.py.
 If you really want to use this make an issue in github and I'll try to help
 6. Set personal_client_id to your azure app client id and redirect_uri as appropriate (see default in access_token_url.py)
 7. Run access_token_url.py
-8. Take the output in put it in your web browser
+8. Take the output in put it in your web browser.
+Go to that url.
+You might have to accept permissions here
-9. Copy the new url (you might have to accept permissions here) and set full_token variable in pass.py to that url
+9. Copy the new url that shows up (the access token you need is buried in there) and set full_token variable in pass.py to that url
-10. Run evernote_to_onenote.py
+10. Run evernote_to_onenote.py. you might get limited by api calls.
+I made an array in the script to be able to specify notebooks that are already done exporting.
+Use that so you don't have to start completely over